 A client, a minority shareholder in a foreign-capital-invested company in Korea is involved in litigation with other company shareholders (Korean shareholders) over issues the client had with the majority and other shareholders.
 The client requested me to post this article to warn others entering the Korean market via a Joint Venture or similar arrangement.

-This article is note intended to discourage entering the Korean market via a joint venture.
+This article is not intended to discourage entering the Korean market via a joint venture.
 JVs in Korea are, often, beneficial for businesses looking to expand their operations, however, they also come with risks and challenges.
-Common issues that arises in joint ventures is the lack of alignment between the parties on the purpose and goals of the joint venture.
-This can lead to disagreements over management, decision-making, allocation of resources and expenses.
+Common issues that arise in joint ventures is the lack of alignment between the parties on the purpose and goals of the joint venture.
+This can lead to disagreements over management, decision-making, allocation of resources, and expenses.
 Many of these challenges can be alleviated, in most cases, by carefully drafted shareholder agreements and articles of incorporation and Listening to my Mother: JVs in Asia.